skirlez/void-stranger-endless-void/g3man/README.md

 `build.sh` - Builds the mod and copies the output data.win to `igor/mod_data.win`

-`package-as-standalone.sh` - Builds the mod, and packages it as a standalone g3man mod, with the output mod folder being in `out/mod`.
-The output folder is composed of the `base` folder, with `igor/mod_data.win` copied in.
+`package.sh` - Builds the mod, and packages it as a g3man profile, with the output profile folder being in `out`.

-`package-as-profile.sh` - Builds the mod, and packages it as a g3man profile, with the output profile folder being in `out/profile`.
-The profile folder copies everything `base-profile`, which should contain the `profile.json` that defines the profile, and any other mods that you want to be included in the final profile folder.
+`out` copies everything from `base`, which should contain your mod's folder along with a `profile.json`. and any other mods that you want to be included in the final profile folder.
 Additionally, the `base` folder is copied into the output profile folder.